zenstackhq/zenstack-docs/docs/reference/zmodel-language.md

 1. Built-in attributes for defining field validation rules
 1. Utility attributes like `@password` and `@omit`

-Some of these extensions have been asked by the community for some time, so we hope that ZenStack can be useful even just as an extensible version of Prisma.
+Some of these extensions have been asked for by the Prisma community for some time, so we hope that ZenStack can be helpful even just as an extensible version of Prisma.

-This section provides detailed descriptions about all aspects of the ZModel language, so you don't have to jump over to Prisma's documentation for extra learnings.
+This section provides detailed descriptions of all aspects of the ZModel language, so you don't have to jump over to Prisma's documentation for extra learning.

 ## Data source

 Every model needs to include exactly one `datasource` declaration, providing information on how to connect to the underlying database.

 ### Syntax

-A data source declaration takes the following form:

 ```prisma
 datasource [NAME] {